abstract gray background

 When drug developers expand competencies in these areas — or alongside a strategic partner that guides real-world data research, study design, implementation, analysis and insights — they’ll be enabled to move their products forward to success.

-RWD is data that are routinely collected about patients and their health from multiple sources outside of randomized clinical trials.
+Real-world data (RWD) is data that are routinely collected about patients and their health from multiple sources outside of randomized clinical trials.
 Types of RWD include:

 • In the clinic: Electronic health records (EHRs), claims and billing, and product and disease registries